ardaozkurt/ardaozkurt.github.io/AP_CS_A_Units.md

 double number = 10.0/3;
 System.out.printf("%.3f", number); // Note that any number can be used instead of "3" to indicate how many digits to represent.
 ```
+* This code prints 3.333.

+### Unit 2: Using Objects
+As an AP CS A class, we learned this unit from our instructor Sedat Yalcin, by watching videos in the College Board AP Computer Science Page, and by completing the CSAwesome textbook on Runestone Academy.
+The unit taught us the constructors and methods.
+It also introduced some built-in Java classes (String, Integer, Double, and Math) and some of their methods that are in the AP CS A Java Quick Reference Sheet.
+It contains nine subtopics, and I will summarize them here to show what I learned in this unit.